 ‘What, my highness, has prompted such generosity?’

 A move towards the overt had betrayed her frustration.
-Miranda took a sip from her goblet.
+Mirabelle took a sip from her goblet.

 ‘Things are said and done during war that are best left there.
 I offer a different vision of the future for all my subjects.’